Challenge

 To measure this, we employ oscillatory techniques, where we gently “wobble” the sample to allow us to probe the delicate internal structure present without destroying it.
 A key metric in this analysis is the phase angle.
 This metric quantifies the material’s state under oscillatory stress, with a phase angle of 0° indicating a purely elastic solid, while 90° indicates a purely viscous liquid.

-Boots displayed the lowest phase angle at low stresses, indicating a more elastic structure at rest compared to the others.
-Nivea exhibited the highest yield stress, which suggests better shelf-life stability.
-Amazon’s lower yield stress can be seen as an advantage through an easier actuation force for spraying; however, as seen with the zero-shear viscosity data, it is compromising stability at rest in the bottle.
+The market benchmark displayed the lowest phase angle at low stresses, indicating a more elastic structure at rest compared to the others.
+Sample A exhibited the highest yield stress, which suggests better shelf-life stability.
+Sample C’s lower yield stress can be seen as an advantage through an easier actuation force for spraying; however, as seen with the zero-shear viscosity and zeta potential data, it is compromising stability at rest in the bottle.

 Summary